 The Tulip series, along with his equally revolutionary Womb Chair were quickly recognised and produced by the Knoll company, a symbol of good will and gesture by his former design collaborator.
 Today his now famous designs continue to inspire thousands and adorn the interiors of just as many homes.
-If you’ve ever been interested in owning your own Tulip Chair and Table, Pash Classics have you covered with their high quality marble and fibreglass reproduction.
+If you’ve ever been interested in owning your own Saarinen design, Pash Classics have you covered with the high quality Tulip Dining Table.

 With an impressive background in design and international recognition from key players in the development of mid-century furniture, you could be forgiven for forgetting that Saarinen is just as influential in the art of architecture.

 Upon the death of his father, Eero formed his own architecture firm, Eero Saarinen and Associates, where he designed many iconic buildings that made regular use of his signature curved aesthetics.
 The Gateway Arch in St. Louis, Missouri and the TWA Flight Centre at JFK Airport are perhaps two of his most praised architectural achievements and are instantly recognisable.

 Saarinen's Gateway Arch stands as much as a testament to the designer's talent as his Tulip collection.
 At 192 metres tall and completed in 1965 the structure remains the world's tallest arch, the tallest man-made monument in the Western Hemisphere and Missouri's tallest accessible building.